argilla-io/distilabel/docs/sections/pipeline_samples/examples/fine_personas_social_network.md

 hide: toc
 ---

-# Synthesize a social network with FinePersonas
+# Create a social network with FinePersonas

 In this example, we'll explore the creation of specialized user personas for social network interactions using the [FinePersonas-v0.1](https://huggingface.co/datasets/argilla/FinePersonas-v0.1) dataset from Hugging Face.
 The final dataset will be ready to fine-tune a chat model with specific traits and characteristics.